Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You don't *have* a plan?"

 "I have a fully powered space station, a nanofactory, and more raw material than we could use in a lifetime even if we spent the first quarter of that time building more nanofactorys."
 Kirk told him.
-"The rest is just… detail."
+"The rest is just... detail."

 "*Detail?!*"